ChainSafe/chainbridge-ui/packages/example/README.md

 yarn start
 ```

-The codebase is configured to be run against the Geth <> Substrate node that can be set up by following the guide [here](https://chainbridge.chainsafe.io/local/) or executing:

-- `yarn start:substrate` to start,
-- `yarn setup:example` to initialize

-Should the substrate chain you are targetting require different type definitions, the type definitions file should be added to `src/Contexts/Adaptors/SubstrateApis/` and the file name for the types set in the substrate bridge configs.

 ### Build

 Update the configs for the bridge in `src/chainbridgeContext.ts`.
 There should be at least 2 chains configured for correct functioning of the bridge.
 Each chain accepts the following configuration parameters: